Are you looking to build a home gym with a power rack or add a power rack to your existing home gym?

-It features a multi-grip pull-up tower which will let you use whatever kind of grip fits your style when it comes to pull-ups or chin-ups.
+It features a multi-grip pull-up tower that lets you use whatever kind of grip fits your style when it comes to pull-ups or chin-ups.

 The BD-58 also features some of the best plate storage on the list and you don’t have to pay extra for it.

-The price on this one is above average and it does have a decently large footprint would be the main negatives here.
+The price on this one is above average, and it has a decently large footprint, which would be the main negatives here.